 How does AI reduce new-hire ramp time?

-AI reduces ramp time by automating three time sinks: administrative paperwork (IT provisioning, benefits enrollment), knowledge delivery (personalized training paths instead of generic orientations), and manager coordination (automated check-in reminders, sentiment tracking).
+Ramp time shrinks when AI automates three specific sinks: administrative paperwork (IT provisioning, benefits enrollment), knowledge delivery (personalized training paths instead of generic orientations), and manager coordination (automated check-in reminders, sentiment tracking).
 SHRM data shows structured onboarding programs cut onboarding costs by 60%, and AI accelerates that structure with less manual effort.

 Key Takeaways